isomerpages/moe-greenridgesec/_student-life/Curriculum/Mother Tongue Languages.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/MotherTongue2023/062E8F43_66A0_4462_B4DA_0977001934B4.jpg">
 </div>
-<p>Through Mother Tongue Languages, our <strong>Greenridge Champions</strong> learn
-to carry forward values of <strong>empathy, respect, and responsibility</strong>.
-By applying their language skills in authentic contexts such as <strong>community projects, performances, and translation work</strong>, they contribute to <strong>Singapore’s bilingual identity</strong> and serve as <strong>ambassadors of their culture and heritage</strong>.
-In doing so, they play a vital role in strengthening the bonds between past and present, ensuring that culture and language remain vibrant for generations to come.&nbsp;</p>
+<p>The knowledge our Champions gained through their Mother Tongue language
+experiences empowers them to contribute to the preservation and sustainability of the language.
+Their bilingual skills enhance their communication abilities and deepen their appreciation of the language’s culture and heritage, enabling them to serve the community meaningfully.</p>
 <p>&nbsp;</p>
 <h4><strong>Key Features of Mother Tongue Languages @ Greenridge</strong>&nbsp;</h4>
 <ul>